Persian Care 101

 A “teaser" is extremely satisfying for the big hunter in your little cat.

 Catnip is a useful tool for getting your cat to exercise, but it’s best to use it only in the proper situations.
 Remember that not all cats respond to catnip, and a few will become aggressive.
-(I personally don't have anything with catnip).
+(I personally do not have anything with catnip).

 Behavior and Training

 Cats are highly intelligent animals, and they have the ability to learn a variety of behaviors and tricks.
-It’s important to begin training your kitten as soon as possible so he/she be able to grow up to learn and respect the boundaries of your home.
-Despite the fact that Persians have a passive personas, Persians are cats after all, and they can display normal feline behavior gone wrong, such as, jumping on the counter, play fighting and furniture scratching, which can frustrate any pet owner.
-You can correct these bad habits, however, if you address them when your Persian is a kitten.
-The Spruce Pets website has several articles concerning pet behavior such as How to Introduce Your Adult Cat to a New Kitten, How to stop cats from biting and scratching, How to Stop Your Cat From Scratching the Carpet and many other issues.
+It is important to begin training your kitten as soon as possible so he/she be able to grow up to learn and respect the boundaries of your home.
+Even though Persians have passive personas, Persians are cats after all, and they can display normal feline behavior gone wrong, such as, jumping on the counter, play fighting, and furniture scratching, which can frustrate any pet owner.
+You can correct these unpleasant habits, however, if you address them when your Persian is a kitten.
+The Spruce Pets website has several articles concerning pet behavior such as How to Introduce Your Adult Cat to a New Kitten, How to stop cats from biting and scratching, How to Stop Your Cat from Scratching the Carpet, and many other issues.

 Preventative health care is essential.
-Vaccinating your cat has long been considered one of the easiest ways to help him or her live a long, healthy life.
+Vaccinating your cat has been considered one of the easiest ways to help him or her live a long, healthy life.
 Your kitten will have the “1st” set of shots — vaccinated for Feline leukemia virus (FeLV), FHCPCh vaccine (as an aid in the prevention of disease caused by feline rhinotracheitis, calici, and panleukopenia viruses and Chlamydia), and Strongid (de-wormer) before you take him/her home.
-Continued care is very important to keep your kittens immune system healthy.
-The kitten will need the 2nd shots along with other wellness care.
-Vaccination appointments are performed by a vet, and should be a routine part of the care of all cats throughout their life.
+Continued care is especially important to keep your kitten's immune system healthy.
+The kitten will need the second shots along with other wellness care.
+Vaccination appointments are performed by a vet and should be a routine part of the care of all cats throughout their life.

 I cannot emphasize enough the importance of spaying or neutering your cat or kitten.
 For male cats, neutering removes obnoxious hormones that cause your cat to become more aggressive and territorial, which means he is more likely to spray or “mark” the house.
-The urine of neutered males is free of the very strong, house permeating odorous urine.
-For females, there is a high risk of pyometra (uterine infection) if they are not spayed.
-This is very painful for the female cat, and can often be fatal.
+The urine of neutered males is free of the strong, house-permeating odorous urine.
+For females, there is an elevated risk of pyometra (uterine infection) if not spayed.
+This is very painful for the female cat and can often be fatal.

 Dispelling common myths of spaying and neutering: